๐Ÿ’ตPrinciples of Macroeconomics

 Measuring GDP Accurately

 Understanding the difference between nominal and real GDP is crucial for interpreting economic data.
-Nominal GDP can increase simply because prices rose, not because more was produced.
+Nominal GDP can increase simply because prices rose, not because more was actually produced.

 Nominal GDP vs. Real GDP